-- Section 2 "Use Case Description" has been updated in order to include an additional 3rd sub scenario implemented during cycle 2 integration activities. - Section 3 "Testbed setup, integration and validation" has been updated in order to reflect final UC3 testbed demonstrator. - Section 4 "Sub Use Case 1: Local vs Global anomalies Detection Demo" has been updated to reflect final integration status. - Section 5 "Sub Use Case 2: Cloud Level Data Aggregation, Data Analytics and Visualization Demo" has been updated to reflect final integration status. - Section 6 "Sub Use Case 3: Pattern-Based Sensing Dependability Monitoring" has been updated to reflect final integration status. - Section 7 has been added in order to report all UC3 related requirements and KPIs in a single entry point. - Section 8 "Conclusions" has been further elaborate in order to include the lessons learnt during this UC3 integration activity.
+- Section 2 "Use Case Description" has been updated to include an additional 3rd sub scenario implemented during cycle 2 integration activities.
+This 3rd scenario will better demonstrate and support the usage of SEMIOTICS SPDI pattern driven infrastructure to implement three new dependability patterns specific to UC3. - Section 3 "Testbed setup, integration and validation" has been updated to reflect final UC3 testbed demonstrator. - Section 4 "Sub Use Case 1: Local vs Global anomalies Detection Demo" has been updated to add details about final integration status. - Section 5 "Sub Use Case 2: Cloud Level Data Aggregation, Data Analytics and Visualization Demo" has been updated to reflect final integration status. - Section 6 "Sub Use Case 3: Pattern-Based Sensing Dependability Monitoring" has been updated to reflect final integration status. - A new section 7 has been added in order to report all UC3 related requirements and KPIs in a single entry point (in section 7.2) and the UC3 related requirements, including implementation status and testing activities (in section 7.1). - Section 8 "Conclusions" has been further elaborate to include the lessons learnt during this UC3 integration activity, and more specifically the challenges we faced between cycle 1 and cycle 2 integration in order to deploy all the three described sub-use case scenarios.